Structure formation in a mixed dark matter model with decaying sterile neutrino: the 3.5 keV X-ray line and the Galactic substructure: Discussion and conclusion

-Throughout the present paper, we have assumed that all the subhalos host luminous galaxies.
-This is certainly a critical assumption.
-We argue that, even if there are subhalos that do not host luminous objects, they are expected to contain neutral hydrogen.
-By observing the 21 cm emission or absorption due to such neutral hydrogen clumps, one can construct $\rm H_I$ disk velocity width function\,\cite{Schneider2014, Klypin2014}.
-Also, such 21cm observations hold promise for probing the matter distribution in the cosmic Dark Ages\,\cite{Sekiguchi2014} where the density fluctuations are still in linear regime even at small length scales.
-Future observations can hopefully constrain the cosmological models such as our MDM models.
+In order to constrain the MDM models further, additional observational data are required.
+The current constraints from the observations of the Lyman-$\alpha$ forests allow these models since the linear matter power spectra in these models show mild suppressions at subgalactic scales.
+Further studies with future observations of the Lyman-$\alpha$ forests are warranted to test the validity of the MDM models.
+Another promising candidate is the $21\,{\rm cm}$ line observation.
+By observing the $21\,{\rm cm}$ emission or absorption due to neutral hydrogen clumps associated with dark matter (sub)halo, one can construct the $\rm H_I$ disk velocity width function\,\cite{Zavala2009, Papastergis2011, Schneider2014, Klypin2014}.
+Also, red-shifted $21\,{\rm cm}$ observations hold promise for probing the matter distribution in the cosmic Dark Ages\,\cite{Sekiguchi2014} where the density fluctuations are still in the linear regime even on small length scales.
+Future observations can hopefully constrain the cosmological models such as the MDM models.

-We have used dissipation-less DM $N$-body simulations only, and thus we are not able to examine if the (sub)halos host luminous galaxy.
-The abundance matching technique suggests that the galaxy luminosity is tightly correlated with the $V_{\rm max}$\,\cite{Conroy2006}.
-On the other hand, \emph{too big to fail problem}\,\cite{Boylan2011, Boylan2012} suggests that such a simple connection cannot be applied to satellite galaxies\,\cite{Boylan2012}.
-Ultimately, in order to determine whether or not a (sub)halo hosts a luminous object, simulations including baryonic physics will be needed.
-Baryonic effects such as supernovae feedback and photoevaporation by ultra-violet background radiation influence dynamical properties of subhalos (e.g. \cite{Boylan2012}).
-The rotation curve of central region can change significantly by such baryonic processes\,\cite{Governato2014}.
+We have used dissipation-less DM $N$-body simulations only, and thus we are not able to examine if the (sub)halos host luminous galaxies.
+The abundance matching technique suggests that the galaxy luminosity is tightly correlated with $V_{\rm max}$\,\cite{Conroy2006}.
+On the other hand, the \emph{too-big-to-fail problem}\,\cite{Boylan2011, Boylan2012} suggests that such a simple connection cannot be applied to satellite galaxies\,\cite{Boylan2012}.
+Ultimately, in order to determine if a (sub)halo hosts a luminous object, simulations including baryonic physics will be needed.
+Baryonic effects such as supernovae feedback and photoevaporation by ultra-violet background radiation influence dynamical and star formation properties of subhalos (e.g., ref.\,\cite{Boylan2012, 2002MNRAS.333..177B, 2009MNRAS.399L.174O}).
+The rotation curve in central region can change significantly by such baryonic processes\,\cite{Governato2014}.